stef-cruz/open_rent/TESTING.md

 - [x] When user is not logged in, footer must display links Home, Rent Register, Contact Us, Log In.

 Contact Form:
 - [x] Try to submit the empty form.
-Expect to see the error message underneath each required field.
+Expect to see the error message underneath the required fields.
 - [x] Try to submit the form with an invalid email address.
 Expect to see an error message.
 - [x] Try to submit the form with all inputs valid.
 Expect to see success message.

 ### Browser and Device Testing

 The website was tested on the browsers and devices as follows.
-The website was not tested on a tablet as I do not have access to one.
+Unfortunately I do not have access to a tablet so the website on this device.

 | ID              | Device  | Browser                | OS                   | Compatibility |
 | --------------- | ------- | ---------------------- | -------------------- | ------------- |